-Where the student's parents are separated or divorced, they share joint custody of the student, and neither has a new partner, the income of both will be taken into account for the test, regardless of who is considered to be the approved applicant.
+Where the student's parents are separated or divorced, they share joint custody of the student, and neither has a new partner, only the income of the parent who is the approved applicant will be taken into account for the test..

-If parents are separated but living under the same roof, both incomes must be taken into account whether or not the parents share joint custody.
+If parents are separated but living under the same roof, only the income of the parent who is the approved applicant is taken into account whether or not the parents share joint custody.